 - John M. Kline, Professor, Walsh School of Foreign Service

 - Dan O’Neil, Senior Associate Athletics Director for External Affairs

 - Meg Oakley, Director of Copyright and Scholarly Communications, GU Library

-- Edward Soule, Assistant Professor, McDonough School of Business
+- Edward Soule, Associate Professor, McDonough School of Business

 For information on how to become an official licensee of Georgetown University, please visit the IMG College Licensing website.

 For general inquiries about Georgetown University's licensing program, please contact firstname.lastname@example.org.